Surgery on Anosov flows using bi-contact geometry: Introduction

 \begin{maincorollary} There is a nested sequence $\{C_r\}_{r\in \mathbb{Z}^-}$ of transverse annuli with positive preferred direction bounded by $K$ on one side and such that a $(1,r)$-Goodman surgery along $C_r$ yields an Anosov flow.
 Moreover we have \end{maincorollary}

 In particular, given an annulus $C_r$ of the sequence, we obtain the annulus $C_{r-1}$ extending $C_r$ towards the closed orbit $\gamma$. \\

 We use \fullref{thm:3} and its corollaries to study surgeries in the context of {\it contact Anosov flows}, that are Anosov flows preserving a contact form.
 The condition of being contact Anosov has a number of remarkable geometric consequences (see \cite{Ham}, \cite{Liv} and \cite{Fan}) including exponential decay of correlations.
-In the context of $3$-manifold, Barbot has shown that every contact Anosov flow is {\it skewed} $\mathbb{R}$-covered.
+In the context of $3$-manifold, Barbot has shown that every contact Anosov flow is {\it skewed} $\mathbb{R}$-covered \footnote{An Anosov flow is {\it $\mathbb{R}$-covered} if the stable (or the unstable) weak foliation lifts to a foliation in the universal cover which has leaf space homeomorphic to $\mathbb{R}$.}.
 The relation between these two classes of flows is expected to be stronger.

-\begin{conjecture}[Barbot--Barthelmé \cite{Bar1}, \cite{Bar1}] If $\phi^t$ is a (positively) skewed $\mathbb{R}$-covered Anosov flow, then it is orbit equivalent to a contact Anosov flows.\footnote{Marty \cite{Marty2} posted a proof of this statement after the completion of the present work. } \end{conjecture}
+\begin{conjecture}[Barbot--Barthelmé] If $\phi^t$ is a (positively) skewed $\mathbb{R}$-covered Anosov flow, then it is orbit equivalent to a contact Anosov flows.\footnote{Marty \cite{Marty2} posted a proof of this statement after the completion of the present work. } \end{conjecture}

 For almost half of a century since the seminal work of Anosov, the only known examples of contact Anosov flows were the geodesic flows of Riemannian or Finsler manifolds.
 Foulon and Hasselblatt \cite{FoHa1} showed that it is not only possible to construct new examples of contact Anosov flows performing Goodman surgery on a geodesic flow, but also that it could be done producing hyperbolic manifolds.